Utilities Call Center QA: Billing Disputes, Outages, and Regulatory Compliance

 Most industries deal with unhappy customers.
 Utilities deal with customers who are unhappy, often in difficult circumstances (outages, high bills, service interruptions), and have no alternative provider to switch to in many markets.
 That combination creates a unique QA challenge: you're not just measuring quality, you're measuring agents' ability to maintain composure and process discipline under sustained emotional pressure.

 Add to that the regulatory layer — state Public Utility Commissions, Public Service Commissions, and similar bodies have real authority over how utilities communicate with customers, particularly around disconnections and outages — and QA becomes a compliance function as much as a customer experience one.
+For a full breakdown of how to structure that compliance tracking, see the guide to call center compliance monitoring.

 The Four Core Call Types and QA Criteria